-On Jumpseller, Dashboard Statistics are key to measure and understand customers behavior.
-Using the previous clothing store example, let's imagine you are rethinking your online store's marketing strategy and, to find out what is the best way to increase your sales, you want to analyze what has been the store's performance in the past.
+Dashboard Statistics are key to measure and understand customers behavior.
+Let us imagine that you are rethinking your online store's marketing strategy, to find out what is the best way to increase your sales, you want to analyze the store's performance in the past.

 In this graph you can find two different kinds of measures:

-Analyzing this graph you can easily identify sales trends and notice the day where you were able to turn more visitors into buyers and, checking the orders history, what was the reason behind that result (e.g. a product promotion) which you could replicate again.
-In order to check how this customers behavior evolved through time you can switch the period from a single Day, to a Week, a Month or a Year.
+With this graph, you can identify sales trends and notice the day where you were able to turn more visitors into buyers and, check the order's history, what was the reason behind that result (e.g. a product promotion) which you could replicate again.
+In order to check how this customers behavior evolved through time, you can switch the period from a single Day to a Week, a Month or a Year.

-- Conversion Rate - ratio of visitors who convert from viewing store's pages, categories and products to customers after purchasing at least one product.
-Highest is better.
+Conversion Rate - The ratio of visitors who convert from viewing store's pages, categories and products to customers after purchasing at least one product.
+(Higher is better)

-Cart Abandon Rate - percentage of customers who drop out of your store after adding one or more products to their carts.
-Lowest is better.
+Cart Abandon Rate - The percentage of customers who drop out of your store after adding one or more products to their carts.
+(Lower is better)

-- Pages/Visit - the average number of distinct pages viewed by an unique during the period of time previously selected.
-Highest the better.
+Pages/Visit - The average number of distinct pages viewed by users during the period of time previously selected.
+(Higher is better)

-- Bounce Rate - percentage of users who access your store but do not interact with it.
+Bounce Rate - The percentage of users who access your store but do not interact with it.
 They leave within some seconds of their arrival.
-Lowest the better.
+(Lower is better)

-Average Time on Site - the average time an unique users spends on your store.
-Highest the better.
+Average Time on Site - The average time a unique user spends on your store.
+(Higher is better)

 Using these statistics you can identify possible ways to improve your sales.
-Coming back to our example, a high Bounce Rate might indicate that your product placement is not really working and you should consider a better organization or add some new pictures from the latest T-Shirt collection.
-Like if you notice a low rate Pages/Visit you should start considering new ways to reach potential new customers (e.g. adding different keywords on Google Ads).
+Coming back to our example, a high Bounce Rate might indicate that your product placement is not really working and you should consider a better organization or add some new pictures for your product.
+If you notice a low rate Pages/Visit you should start considering new ways to reach potential new customers (e.g. adding different keywords on Google Ads).

 If you have any further question about this topic or have a suggestion for another one, please don't hesitate to reach us.